neuronflicker/CTF/UCF/RE_OrderMatters/README.md

 sun{mY...}
 0413...08
 ```
-This is now just a case of trying some rearrangements of the parts of the flags until we get the final answer.
+This is now just a case of trying some rearrangements of the parts of the flag until we get the final answer.
 This took a bit of time to do, but I finally got there:
 ```
 > ./order
 Enter password: 041302061503101411120501090708